A bound state attractor in optical turbulence: Soliton turbulence and the emergence of a bound state

+The orange triangles in the bottom-right corner of Fig.~\ref{fig:Soli_turb_phase_diag} indicate a second transition from a two-soliton to a three-soliton bound state.
+Increasing $\sigma$ towards this portion of the phase diagram from below leads to progressively larger $\zeta^{\rm Im}_1$ and $\zeta^{\rm Im}_2$, until the third dominant eigenvalue $\zeta_3$ rises above the ``swarm'' of subdominant eigenvalues, oscillating with the same frequency as $\zeta_1$ and in phase opposition.
+We note that systems in this portion of the phase diagram are initialised with high $N$.
+Evidently, the amount of mass that each soliton comprising the bound state has an upper limit, leading to a third soliton growing from the ``swarm'' to absorb the mass of the initial condition at some critical value.

+This clearly raises the possibility that the two-soliton bound state is the low-amplitude member of a family of bound states with an arbitrary number of dominant solitons.
+We focus on the two-soliton structure for the rest of this paper, and leave a full characterisation of the full family of multi-soliton bound states and their transitions to future work.

-The classification criteria of the final states reported in Fig.~\ref{fig:Soli_turb_phase_diag} is admittedly somewhat subjective.
-We present it as a first attempt to categorise the final states that appear our of soliton turbulence in the SHE, and leave it to future work to detail a more principled and quantitative classification scheme.
+The classification criteria of the final states reported in Fig.~\ref{fig:Soli_turb_phase_diag}, and the boundaries of the various phases, is admittedly somewhat subjective.
+We present it as a first attempt to categorise the final states that appear out of soliton turbulence in the SHE, and leave it to future work to detail a more principled and quantitative classification scheme, in particular to determine the parameters that control the transition to a bound state with three or more dominant solitons.